anthonycoffey/property-manager-pro/memory-bank/progress.md

 *   **Initial Decision (from `.clinerules`):** Implement and maintain a "Memory Bank" documentation system.
 *   **2025-05-22:** Decided to use Highcharts for analytics and reporting features.
 *   **2025-05-23:** Finalized the detailed multi-tenant database architecture for Firestore and the Firebase Auth custom claims strategy.
 This adopts a hierarchical model based on organizations and array-based roles.
 The canonical documentation for this is in `memory-bank/systemPatterns.md`, with `memory-bank/projectRoadmap.md` updated to reflect this and refer to `systemPatterns.md`.
 *   **2025-05-23:** Resolved Firebase Functions v2 `identity` module import issue by identifying `beforeUserCreated` as the correct function for user creation triggers and updating `tsconfig.json` for `nodenext` compatibility.
+(Note: This specific resolution is now superseded by the change to `onCreate` but kept for historical context of previous issues).
 *   **2025-05-23:** Updated `apphosting.yaml` to include `build` and `release` configurations for Firebase App Hosting, ensuring correct deployment of the Vite application.
 *   **2025-05-23:** Resolved `TypeError: admin.initializeApp is not a function` by changing `firebase-admin` import in `functions/src/index.ts` from `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';`.
+*   **2025-05-23:** Switched Firebase user creation trigger from blocking `beforeUserCreated` to non-blocking `functions.auth.user().onCreate` in `functions/src/index.ts` to resolve deployment errors related to GCIP project requirements.
+Implemented custom claims for admin users and Realtime Database metadata update for token refresh.

 ## 6. Immediate Next Steps